lincolnlangat/printf/README.md

 # _printf :page_facing_up:

-A formatted output conversion C program completed as part of the low-level programming and algorithm track at Holberton School.
+A formatted output conversion C program completed as part of the low-level programming and algorithm track at ALX.
 The program is a pseudo- recreation of the C standard library function, `printf`.

 ## Dependencies :couple: